SillyFreak/typst-etikett/README.md

 The main features are the following:
 - configure the page dimensions to match the label sheet from your manufacturer: margins, orientation, number of labels per row and column, gutters between labels
   - "upside-down" support for cases when the paper should be put into the printer flipped 180°
-- configure label layout: optional subdivision of labels into sub-labels, soon: content orientation (equivalent to [`page.flipped`](https://typst.app/docs/reference/layout/page/#parameters-flipped))
+- configure label layout: optional subdivision of labels into sublabels, content orientation (equivalent to [`page.flipped`](https://typst.app/docs/reference/layout/page/#parameters-flipped), but for individual (sub)labels)
   - "debug" mode in which label edges are shown
-- apply content to (sub-)labels:
+- apply content to (sub)labels:
   - repeat label contents a specified number of times
   - skip labels that have already been used in a previous print
   - apply a content-creating function to an array of data, taken e.g. from a JSON or CSV file (this is just vanilla Typst)